Groupby in Pandas

-- How to do group operations with hierarchical indexing?
+- How to group with hierarchical indexing?

 Let’s get started.

-What is GroupBy?
+What is groupby?

 3- The results of the applied functions are combined and a new table is created.

-Now let’s create a data set named df.
+Now, let’s create a dataset named df.

 Iterating over Groups

-We can iterate on groupby.
+You can iterate on groupby.
 For example, let’s create a for loop.

 Selecting a Column or Subset of Columns